 Students who fail to complete the requirements of either the first or second term of the Arts Transition Program will be required to discontinue their studies in the Faculty of Arts for a minimum of three terms.
 If a student has previously been unsuccessful in the Academic Recovery Program, then the student will be forced to withdraw from the University of Regina indefinitely.
-Upon completion of the relevant period of discontinuance, students may petition for re- admission to the Faculty and may then have to complete the outstanding requirements of the program.
+Upon completion of the relevant period of discontinuance, students may petition for re- admission to the Faculty.